Jenifer Bamuturaki

-Jenifer Bamuturaki is a Ugandan businesswoman and corporates executive, who serves as the chief executive officer of Uganda Airlines, the national airline of Uganda, since July 2022.
-Before that she served as the CEO in acting capacity, at the same airline.
+Jenifer Bamuturaki is a Ugandan businesswoman and corporate executive, who is the chief executive officer of Uganda Airlines, the national airline of Uganda, since July 2022.
+Before that she was the acting CEO.

 Background and education

 Bamuturaki is Ugandan by birth.
-After completion of her primary and secondary education, she was admitted to Makerere University, Uganda's largest public university, where she graduated with a Bachelor of Arts degree in Social Work and Social Administration.
+After completion of her primary education, she was admitted to Kyebambe Girls' Secondary School in Fort Portal, where she completed her O-Level studies.
+She then transferred to Nabisunsa Girls' Secondary School, where she completed her A-Level education.
+She entered Makerere University, Uganda's largest public university, where she graduated with a Bachelor of Arts degree in Social Work and Social Administration.
 She also has qualifications in airlines sales from the International Air Transport Association (IATA), and qualifications in hotel sales and revenue management.
 As of August 2022, she was pursuing studies leading to a Master of Public Administration degree, from Makerere University.
+She graduated with that Master's degree in 2024.

 Career

 As of February 2019, Bamuturaki's career stretched back nearly 30 years.
 She started out as a guest relations officer at the Kampala Sheraton Hotel.
 Most of her career has been in marketing, in the hospitality and travel industries.
-When the defunct Air Uganda was formed in 2007, Bamuturaki joined and served in the sales and later in the marketing departments.
+When the defunct Air Uganda was formed in 2007, Bamuturaki joined and worked in the sales and later in the marketing departments.

 In 2019, when the government of Uganda revived Uganda Airlines, Bamuturaki was hired as the commercial manager of the new airline.
 However, after the probationary period ended, she was not given a long-term contract.
 She left the airline to pursue other business interests c.
 March 2020.

 Following the suspension and interdiction of the entire board of directors and many senior management executives at the airline in April 2021, the shareholders recalled Bamuturaki and made her the acting CEO.

 Other considerations

-With her appointment as CEO, she becomes the first substantive CEO at the airline and the first woman to serve in that position.
-Ephraim Bagenda and Cornwell Muleya served as acting CEOs before Bamuturaki was named to head the country's national airline.
+With her appointment as CEO, she became the first substantive CEO at the airline and the first woman in that position.
+Ephraim Bagenda and Cornwell Muleya were acting CEOs before Bamuturaki was named to head the country's national airline.

-In an interview with the New Vision, soon after her appointment as substantive CEO, she outlined three areas, where the airline is focusing in the short and medium terms.
-The first task is to establish self ground-handling at Entebbe International Airport, no later than August 2022.
-The second task is to increase the destinations for the airline's A330-800 fleet.
-Destinations under consideration include, Kinshasa, Lagos, Accra, Mumbai and Khartoum.
-The third task is to attempt to reduce operational costs.
+In an interview with New Vision, soon after her appointment as substantive CEO, she outlined three areas, where the airline was focusing in the short and medium terms.
+The first task was to establish self ground-handling at Entebbe International Airport, no later than August 2022.
+The second task was to increase the destinations for the airline's A330-800 fleet.
+Destinations under consideration include Kinshasa, Lagos, Accra, Mumbai and Khartoum.
+The third task was to attempt to reduce operational costs.

 Awards and recognition

-On 31 October 2022, Bamuturaki was awarded The 2022 Africa Travel and Tourism 100 Award, at a ceremony in Lagos, Nigeria.
+On 31 October 2022, Bamuturaki was given the 2022 Africa Travel and Tourism 100 Award at a ceremony in Lagos, Nigeria.
 The award recognizes outstanding women in the African travel and tourism sector.
-She beat 99 other women nominees to win the award.
+She was chosen over 99 other nominees.